-Hanging beds are a cozy alternative (or addition) to hammocks.
-There are many different shapes you can make, but I recommend trying the cube ones first, because once you know how to sew these, you can pretty much figure out how to sew any other shape.
+These beds are a cozy alternative (or addition) to hammocks.
+There are many different shapes you can make, but I recommend trying the cube ones first because once you know how to sew these, you can pretty much figure out how to sew any other shape.

 Tip: Smaller cubes hold their shape better.
 I find that cutting six-inch squares of fabric makes a good-sized cube for two full-grown rats.